elgeffe/alocir/README.md

 - **Interactive treemap** — Visualize disk usage with a squarified treemap layout
 - **Parallel scanning** — Fast directory scanning powered by Rayon
-- **Cloud storage detection** — iCloud, Google Drive, OneDrive, Dropbox, MEGA, Box, pCloud, and more are auto-detected and can be skipped before scanning
 - **Folder exclusion** — Deselect any folder in the pre-scan tree view to skip it
 - **Drill-down navigation** — Click directories to explore, breadcrumb trail to navigate back
 - **File operations** — Cut, copy, paste, rename, and move to trash via right-click context menu